Fabric

 instance.fabric --serve

-instance executes the pattern.This project is currently in the implementation phase.
+instance executes the pattern.This project is feature-complete.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.